Pereowei-Geku/My_Cybersecurity_Journey/cloud-security/microsoft-defender-for-cloud/index.md

 ### Vulnerability Assessment
-Virtual machines are automatically scanned for security weaknesses including missing patches, outdated software, and misconfigurations.
-The assessment engine prioritises findings so the most critical vulnerabilities are addressed first.
+Virtual machines are automatically scanned for security weaknesses, including missing patches, outdated software, and misconfigurations.
+The assessment engine prioritises findings, so the most critical vulnerabilities are addressed first.

 ### Just-in-Time VM Access